 Each route had a badge which was applied to the outside of trains, timetables and other publicity and they were, like Pond’s carriage murals, proper pieces of graphic art, as well as being effective pieces of branding and corporate identity work.
 It’s not quite as clear who the artist was for these route badges.
 Green and Taylor (2014: p84) suggest that Pond’s murals led to the route badges.
 The Rennart website’s page on Pond also carries a quote from Pond saying he did the route branding work too.
 But some of the route badges look quite unlike Pond’s style, and none of them resemble the collage-like effects of his other NSE work.
 I wonder if at least some of the route badges were by another hand?

 Whatever the precise authorship, the route badges were lovely pieces of graphic design.
 Each one took something from the history, heritage or landscape of the area served by the route.
 The Waterloo and City line had a stylised representation of the Bank of England.
 The Chiltern Line presented a bucolic image of the Chiltern Hills, while a personal favourite was the Hastings-Ashford ‘Marshlink’ line’s marshman, which you had to be well-versed in local history to identify (you can see it here, along with many of the others).
-The only thing that puzzles me is the italic typeface used for the route names, which appeared out of nowhere (I don’t even know what it is) and has dated much worse than the badges themselves.
+The only thing that puzzles me is the italic typeface used for the route names, an italicised version of Britannic which appeared out of nowhere.
+Britannic was originally drawn up in the 1900s, but goes in and out of fashion on a regular basis, and I think it has dated much worse than the badges themselves in this application.

 While route branding has since become quite common, it was a revolutionary step at the time.
 Like all the best branding exercises, it helped give staff and passengers a real feeling of pride in and connection with their local route, which NSE as a brand (however good) was just too large to pull off.
 Indeed, it resulted in such strong identities that when British Rail was privatised, many of the new franchises were mapped directly onto the NSE routes.